The Rise In KiwiSaver Withdrawals and Suspensions

 The Significance Of Withdrawing KiwiSaver Funds Before Retirement

-KiwiSaver is a retirement savings program where employers and the New Zealand government also assist you with funding your savings to encourage participation.
+KiwiSaver is a retirement savings program where employers and the New Zealand government assist you with funding your savings to encourage participation.
 Withdrawals, therefore, can only be made in specific cases before the age of 65.
 One of these circumstances is financial hardship, which many KiwiSaver participants are experiencing due to the current cost of living crisis.
-The Inland Revenue Department (IRD) provides a list of criteria determining what qualifies as financial hardship, listed below;
+The Inland Revenue Department (IRD) provides a list of criteria determining what qualifies as financial hardship, listed below (note that the criteria can change over time);

 • Cannot meet minimum living expenses